 Key points to address in prenup negotiations include:

 Couples may consider mediation to facilitate productive conversations.
-A neutral third party can help navigate difficult topics and foster mutual understanding.
+A neutral third party can help navigate difficult topics and to create a mutual understanding.

 Remember that a prenup should benefit both parties.
 Negotiations should aim for a balanced agreement that respects each person’s interests and protects their rights.